 At this time there are also significant benefits resulting from facilitating open dialogue which can break down barriers between people and communicate genuine needs to carers and family members.
 Unrestricted honest discussion can determine needs/wants/desires for the remaining time and for the funeral service.
 A quality of life can be identified and fostered, whilst the dying person takes an active role in preparing for their death.

-VARIOUS SUPPORT SERVICES ON OFFER:
+END OF LIFE SUPPORT SERVICES I OFFER: